Chinese sword: Song dynasty (960–1279)

 Some warriors and bandits duel wielded daos to break deadlocks in confined terrain during the late Song dynasty.

-According to the Xu Zizhi Tongjian Changbian, written in 1183, the "Horse Beheading Dao" (zhanmadao) was a two handed saber with a 93.6 cm blade, 31.2 cm hilt, and ring pommel.
+Many of the Song dynasty's soldiers wielded 2 handed long swords as their weapon to fight against the incoming nomadic cavalry of the North.
+According to the Xu Zizhi Tongjian Changbian, written in 1183, the "Horse Beheading Dao" (zhanmadao) was a two handed long saber with a 93.6 cm blade, 31.2 cm hilt, and ring pommel.
+The zhanmadao was the main 2 handed long sword used against cavalry, but other long sabers like the podao and modao were also used.

+Besides very long swords, the Song dynasty also used short but wide daos as sidearms called Shou Dao(手刀), meaning "hand saber".
+These daos were good for short range melee, being short and easy to move but also thick and having the force to chop through heavy armor.

 Yuan dynasty (1279–1368)

-Under the Yuan dynasty, the jian experienced a resurgence and was used more often.
+The Yuan dynasty was ruled by Mongols.
+The Mongolian (Turko-Mongol) saber, also called the Mongolian scimitar, became the standard sword.
+Because the Mongols and Turks specialized in horse riding, the standard sword was a cavalry-use sword that could be used with ease on horseback or as a sidearm to bows.

 Ming dynasty (1368–1644)

 The dao continued to fill the role of the basic close combat weapon.
 The jian fell out of favor again in the Ming era but saw limited use by a small number of arms specialists.
 It was otherwise known for its qualities as a marker of scholarly refinement.